HumanMovementNeuroscience/capstone/docs/course_materials/assignments/assignment1/video1-outline.md

 - Might feel weird at first, but trust the process
 ##### Outcomes over grades
 - De-emphasizing grades
-- Just do the assignments
+- Just do the Exercises
 - Focus on your Capstone project
 - Your pride in your work is determinant of your success